 - (1) In 2016, the Company paid retention bonuses in connection with the termination of our previous CEO and the commencement of the search for a new CEO.
 The retention bonuses were approved by the Board of Directors in May 2015 for NEOs and other senior executives, and the retention bonuses were contingent upon certain performance criteria, which were met.
 In 2015, Mr. Thompson joined the Company and, pursuant to his employment agreement, received a sign-on bonus of \$1,600,000 and a guaranteed bonus of \$458,000 for 2015 calculated as 125% of his base salary for 2015 prorated to reflect the portion of the year in which he was employed.
 Mr. Spenchian earned a sign-on bonus in 2015, once he successfully completed 90 days of employment. - (2) No option awards were granted in 2016.
 For stock awards granted, the value set forth is the grant date fair value, in accordance with FASB ASC 718.
 See Note 11 "Stock-based Compensation" to the Company's Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2017 for a complete description of the valuation.
 Stock awards include RSUs, which are subject to a performance threshold for Section 162(m) purposes, and matching PRSU grants, both of which are described in the Compensation Discussion and Analysis section and in the Grants of Plan-Based Awards table elsewhere in this Proxy Statement.
 The grant date fair values of these grants represent the value at the grant date based upon the probable outcome of the performance conditions set forth in the awards.
-With respect to the RSUs granted on January 5, 2017 and February 11, 2016, with performance periods that ended December 31, 2017 and December 31, 2016, respectively, the maximum potential value of the awards is 100% of target, based on achievement of a target based on positive profit as defined in the ended December 31, 2016, with a performance period that ended December 31, 2016, the maximum potential value of the matching PRSU is 100% of target, based on achievement of a target based on positive profit as defined in the applicable award agreements, and this performance test was met.
+With respect to the RSUs granted on January 5, 2017 and February 11, 2016, with performance periods that ended December 31, 2016, respectively, the maximum potential value of the awards is 100% of target, based on achievement of a target based on positive profit as defined in the respective award agreements, and these performance tests were met.
+With respect to the matching PRSUs granted between October 2015 and June 2016, with a performance period that ended December 31, 2016, the maximum potential value of the matching PRSU is 100% of target, based on achievement of a target based on positive profit as defined in the applicable award agreements, and this performance test was met.